 -Wrap trees with barrier bands to prevent caterpillar movement from tree to tree.
 Follow precautions to protect trees from damage.

--The hairs of the caterpillar can be irritating to some, so wear gloves or use a broom or plastic knife to knock caterpillars onto the ground to step on them, or to gather them into a container to soak in soapy water overnight.
+*The hairs of the caterpillar can be irritating to some, so wear gloves or use a broom or plastic knife to knock caterpillars onto the ground to step on them.

--You can also spray caterpillars and moths directly with a good blast of soapy water.
+-Spray caterpillars and moths directly with a strong soapy water solution.
 Be careful, as the mixture can make deck and walkway surfaces slippery.

 *In hot, dry weather, water prized trees defoliated by gypsy moth.